AIM1rage/Traceroute/README.md

 ## Example

-To trace the route to `habrahabr.ru` with optional arguments: ttl = 10 and t = 2 (seconds):
+To trace the route to public Google DNS `8.8.8.8` with optional arguments: ttl = 10 and t = 2 (seconds):

 ```
-python traceroute.py habrahabr.ru -ttl 10 -t 2
+python traceroute.py 8.8.8.8 -ttl 10 -t 0.3
 ```

 ## Testing